-Procedure to convert from NG to LPG, 8.5/12RES
+Procedure to Convert from NG to LPG

-- 1. Place the generator set master switch in the OFF position. - 2.
-Disconnect the power to the battery charger. - 3.
+- 1. Place the generator set master switch in the OFF/RESET position. - 2.
+Disconnect the utility power to the generator. - 3.
 Disconnect the generator set engine starting battery, negative (-) lead first. - 4.
-Turn off the fuel supply. - 5.
-Remove the hose clamp and fuel hose from the hose fitting in the fuel block.
-See Figure 1-15.
+Turn off and disconnect the fuel supply.